 Priority areas

 Our human rights policy tells us how to behave to ensure we respect human rights, as well as setting out what we expect from our suppliers and other business partners.
-Below are the six priority areas we have identified in this policy.
+Below are the four priority areas we have identified in this policy.

-Safe working conditions
+Unsafe working conditions

-Providing safe, healthy and secure working conditions
+Working to respect safe, healthy and secure working conditions in our operations and supply chain.

 Raise a concern